jaldabaoth-code/Wildstagram/README.md

 - View and upload photos
 - See photos of others

-We can use a Tab Navigation to navigate between these 3 screens.</br>
+We can use a Tab Navigation to navigate between these 3 screens</br>
-With each icon allowing to go to the corresponding page.
+With each icon allowing to go to the corresponding page

 ### Prerequisites